 What Are the Government Regulatory Agencies That Influence and Control Interisland Shipping?

-There are many different government agencies designed to regularly monitor the various aspects, components, and operations of the interisland freight shipping industry within the Philippines.
+Many different government agencies are designed to regularly monitor the various aspects, components, and operations of the interisland freight shipping industry within the Philippines.
 These focus on controlling and growing the market as best they can.
 They are as follows:

 Maritime Industry Authority (MIA): The Maritime Industry Authority regulates and monitors shipping rates and accreditation vessels within the Philippines operating interisland shipping.